-In August, Active Lincolnshire distributed £80,000 of of National Lottery funding from Sport England’s Tackling Inequalities Fund to 17 organisations across the county which are engaging groups and communities whose levels of activity have been hardest hit by the Coronavirus Pandemic.
+In August, Active Lincolnshire distributed £80,000 of National Lottery funding from Sport England’s Tackling Inequalities Fund to 17 organisations across the county which are engaging groups and communities whose levels of activity have been hardest hit by the Coronavirus Pandemic.

 The Tackling Inequalities fund focuses on reducing the negative impact of the COVID-19 pandemic on activity levels in under-represented groups, ensuring gaps between those who are active and those who are not do not widen during this period.
 These groups include, disabled people, those with long-term health condition, people from lower socio-economic groups, and Black, Asian and minority ethnic communities.